 - Indulge in Hiroshima-style okonomiyaki, made with thinner dough and yakisoba noodles, also known as “Hiroshimayaki”

-Things to do and see in Miyajima
+Things to do in Miyajima

 - Arrive at high tide to see the stunning Itsukushima Shrine in all its beauty